This post has two parts:

 Unicorns

-I interviewed with three unicorns through the process: Anthropic (back in April 2024), OpenAI, and Scale.
-I interviewed with Figma in Fall 2023 but didn't make it through.
-Besides that, I haven't really interviewed with any other unicorn startups.
+I interviewed with three unicorn companies: Anthropic (back in April 2024), OpenAI, and Scale.
+While I had interviewed with Figma in Fall 2023 without success, these were the only unicorn startups I engaged with during this process.

 Interview Process at Unicorns